ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clk.md

 #### Biovars

 The oldest system of _Y. pestis_ classification is the biovar nomenclature, which uses metabolic differences to define population structure.
-Accordingly, _Y. pestis_ can be categorized into four classical biovars: *antiqua* (ANT), *medievalis* (MED), *orientalis* (ORI), and *microtus*/*pestoides* (PE) [@devignat1951VarietesEspecePasteurella; @zhou2004ComparativeEvolutionaryGenomics].
-Non-classical biovars have also been introduced, such as the *intermedium* biovar (IN), which reflects a transitional state from *antiqua* to *orientalis* [@li2009GenotypingPhylogeneticAnalysis].
+Accordingly, _Y. pestis_ can be categorized into four classical biovars: *Antiqua* (ANT), *Medievalis* (MED), *Orientalis* (ORI), and *microtus*/*pestoides* (PE) [@devignat1951VarietesEspecePasteurella; @zhou2004ComparativeEvolutionaryGenomics].
+Non-classical biovars have also been introduced, such as the *Intermedium* biovar (IN), which reflects a transitional state from *Antiqua* to *Orientalis* [@li2009GenotypingPhylogeneticAnalysis].
 The biovar system is simple in application, as it largely focuses on two traits: the ability to ferment glycerol and reduce nitrate [@zhou2004ComparativeEvolutionaryGenomics].
 However, this simplicity is offset by the growing recognition of regional inconsistencies in metabolic profiles [@kutyrev2018PhylogenyClassificationYersinia].
 This is further exacerbated by the sequencing of non-viable, "extinct" *Y. pestis* for which metabolic sub-typing is impossible [@bos2011DraftGenomeYersinia].
 Researchers have responded to this uncertainty in a variety of ways, by extrapolating existing biovars [@wagner2014YersiniaPestisPlague] and creating new pseudo-biovars (PRE) [@rasmussen2015EarlyDivergentStrains].
 Others have foregone the biovar nomenclature altogether in favor of locally-developed taxonomies [@kutyrev2018PhylogenyClassificationYersinia].
 Despite extensive research, it remains unclear which metabolic traits, if any, can be used to classify _Y. pestis_ into distinct populations on a global scale.

 #### Major Branches